fetometo/windowgen-documentation/docs/source/customization.rst

         :alt: Separate Base
         :width: 320
         :height: 320
-        :align: left
+        :align: center

 7. Unhide the Generator and select it.
 8. Navigate to the geometry nodes tab.
-9. Select Handle Switch node (located on the blue underlay) and press Tab to add your handle.
+9. Select **Handle Switch** node (located on the blue underlay) and press Tab to add your handle.

     .. image:: images/04_customization_handle_node.gif
         :alt: Handle Switch Node
         :width: 320
         :height: 320
-        :align: left
+        :align: center

 10. Change one of the current handles and its base to your custom handle.